The McDougall History

 The company’s network now encompasses an additional 6 affiliated companies and over 400 employees.

-The McDougall Family of Companies is ranked by Engineering News and Record as the 2nd largest sheetmetal contractor in the country in revenue.
+The McDougall Family of Companies is ranked by Engineering News and Record as the #1 sheet metal contractor in the country in revenue.